-The House Budget Resolution for Fiscal Year 2014, H. Con.
+The House Budget Resolution for Fiscal Year 2015, H. Con.
 Res.
-25, was introduced by Budget Committee Chairman Paul Ryan and passed by the House of Representatives on March 21, 2013.
+96, was introduced by Budget Committee Chairman Paul Ryan (R-WI) on April 4, 2014.
 It would end traditional Medicare, make it harder for seniors to choose their own doctors, and increase health care costs for both current and future retirees.
-Chairman Ryan's plan privatizes Medicare and achieves savings for the federal government by shifting costs to Medicare beneficiaries.
+The House Republican budget ends traditional Medicare and achieves savings for the federal government by shifting costs to Medicare beneficiaries.

 Privatizing Medicare with Vouchers/Premium Support Payments

 Beginning in 2024, when people become eligible for Medicare they would not enroll in the current traditional Medicare program which provides guaranteed benefits.
 Rather they would receive a voucher, also referred to as a premium support payment, to be used to purchase private health insurance or traditional Medicare through a Medicare Exchange.
 The amount of the voucher would be determined each year when private health insurance plans and traditional Medicare participate in a competitive bidding process.
-The amount of the voucher would be what the second-least-expensive private plan or traditional Medicare agreed to accept to cover Medicare beneficiaries.
-Seniors choosing a more expensive plan, which could be traditional Medicare in some geographic areas, would be required to pay the difference between the voucher and the plan's premium.
-This could make it harder for seniors to choose their own doctors and could limit lower-income beneficiaries' access to certain plans.
+Seniors choosing a plan costing more than the average amount determined through competitive bidding would be required to pay the difference between the voucher and the plan's premium.
+In some geographic areas, traditional Medicare could be more expensive.
+This would make it harder for seniors, particularly lower-income beneficiaries, to choose their own doctors if their only affordable options are private plans that have limited provider networks.

-The Ryan proposal establishes accounts for low-income Medicare beneficiaries, likely those people eligible for Medicare and Medicaid, to use to pay premiums, co-pays and other out-of-pocket costs.
+The Ryan proposal establishes accounts for low-income Medicare beneficiaries, such as those people dually eligible for Medicare and Medicaid, to use to pay premiums, co-pays and other out-of-pocket costs.
 However, it is unclear what the amount of assistance would be or if it would adequately cover out-of-pocket expenses.
-In addition, the plan applies current means-testing thresholds for Medicare Part B and D premiums for higher-income beneficiaries so that they would continue to pay an increased share of premiums in the privatized Medicare system.